stevenMouret/web-accessibility-guidelines/_doc/criteria/images.md

 ---
 layout: topic
 title: Images
-teaser: Give each image conveying information a relevant text alternative and a detailed description if necessary.
-Replace images of text with styled text when possible.
 navigation: images
 ---

+Give each image conveying information a relevant text alternative and a detailed description if necessary.
+Replace images of text with styled text when possible.
+{: .article-header__teaser}

+**Main users impacted:** The visually impaired (blind and partially sighted)

 There are two types of images: